weirenxue/websocket-stream-benchmarck/README.md

 ## Why this project

 What I am interested in is if the WebSocket server sends message to the client frequently, does it affect the client's requests?
-Should I use multiple WebSocket connections to share the data traffic?
+Should I use multiple WebSocket connections to  the data traffic?

 So I used Golang to do the benchmarking for this scenario.
 Finally, let's share this result with you.